mysoc126-svg/kanban-board-website/README.md

 ## Description

 Bugs have been fixed.
 Adding a new task now works.
 Start and end dates have been added for tasks.
-Multilingual support has been added
+Multilingual support has been added to make the registration work, you need to uncomment the corresponding lines in the code. or switch to registration.php

 ## Installation